What is Chiropractic?

 It’s a bit like two sides of the same coin.

-Without a properly communicating brain and body, all the helpful things you do can’t be as effective.
+Without a properly functioning neuro-musculoskeletal system, all the helpful things you do can’t be as effective.
 And if you are recovering from injury, extra support through meeting your body’s needs is essential.

 Chiropractic can’t exercise or eat better for you, but tending to these needs will help your Chiropractic care be more successful.